karuppiah7890/helm-issues/issue-7004/thoughts.md

 I have pushed the code to see what the CI thinks.
 I can see that the `master` branch circle CI tests are passing.
 Hmm..

+Weird.
+My branch works in a docker container.
+Hmm.
+So, works in linux with same golang version `1.14.3`.
+Anyways, gonna leave it at that and probably run tests in docker container